Human Papillomavirus (HPV) Test

 for HPV in women older than age 30 as part of screening for abnormal cervical

-- To help check for abnormal cervical cells after treatment of
+- Help check for abnormal cervical cells after treatment of

 a high-risk HPV infection.